IanWachcode/IanWachcode/README.md

 ## Hi 👋 Welcome to my World
+## Ian Wachira
+“I’m a Junior Software Developer and software engineering student, passionate about frontend and backend development.

 <!--
 **IanWachcode/IanWachcode** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.